 Acid erosion is generally the cause of gastrointestinal ulcers, although other known causes include smoking, drinking and some medications.
 The bacteria helicobacter pylori is also a known factor in gastrointestinal ulcers.

 Skin ulcers can occur as a result of a lesion caused by damage or injury but instead of healing in a normal period of time, they fail to close over and allow normal surface skin or mucosa to form.
-Ulcers can be deep, allowing the chance of secondary infection to penetrate deeper tissues and they can be a source of infection, exuding pus and/or plasma to leak from the ulcer sore.
+They can be deep, allowing the chance of secondary infection to penetrate deeper tissues and they can be a source of infection, exuding pus and/or plasma to leak from the sore.